evanthegrayt/vimfiles/README.md

 ...or just delete the line entirely.

 ### Not all configurations are in your vimrc; where are they?
-Functions, autocommands, and GUI settings are under `plugin/` to make my `vimrc` cleaner, as I rarely edit these.
+Autocommands, commands, and GUI settings are under `plugin/` to make my `vimrc` cleaner, as I rarely edit these.
+Similarly, functions are kept in `autload/`.

 Also, a lot of people put file-type related settings -- such as autocommands -- in their `vimrc` files, but `vim` provides directories for these types of